 Common Reed Bunting

 Common Reed Bunting Emberiza schoeniclus ranges across much of Eurasia.
-Breeding and wintering populations in northwest China (passerina, parvirostris, harterti, and centralasiae in Xinjiang, zaidamensis in Qaidam Basin in Qinghai) and eastern China (pyrrhulina wintering along coast).
-Thick reeds and grasses around wetlands, in winter further from water.
+Breeding and wintering populations in northwest China (passerina, parvirostris, harterti, and centralasiae in Xinjiang, zaidamensis resident Qaidam Basin in Qinghai and Xinjiang) and east China (pyrrhulina breeding northeast China and wintering along coast).
+HABITAT Thick reeds and grasses around wetlands, in winter further from water.
 ID & COMPARISON Very similar to Pallas’s Reed Bunting E. pallasi.
 Breeding male has black hood broken by white malar stripe.
 White neck band extends to neck sides, meeting malar stripe, which in turn is connected to white underparts.
 Upperparts mainly brown with black streaking on mantle, scapulars, and back.
 Rump greyish.
 Has reddish-brown lesser coverts and rufous-brown tips to median and greater coverts.
 Long tail blackish-brown with extensive white on outer rectrices.
 Non-breeding male loses black hood, showing instead brown crown and ear coverts with black mottling and buffy supercilium.
 Distinct, black lateral throat stripe merges with black bib, and breast and flanks streaked black.
 Female broadly similar to non-breeding male.
 BARE PARTS Upper mandible black, with arched culmen; lower mandible grey-black.
 Feet reddish-brown.
 VOICE Song a slow, repetitive series of chinking phrases and trills.
 Call a short, plaintive siu, falling in pitch. — Craig Brelsford

 THE BUNTINGS OF CHINA